Ansh-2120/Course_Project_EE204/README.md

 ## Overview

-PySpyce is a Python-based circuit Simulator tool designed to model and analyze electrical (RLC) circuits interactively.
+A Python-based circuit Simulator tool designed to model and analyze electrical (RLC) circuits interactively.
 It supports both time-domain and frequency-domain analyses using numerical and symbolic computation.

 ### Key Features: